Wil Robinson

-Wilbert Robinson Jr. (born December 25, 1949) is a former American Basketball Association (ABA) player.
+Wilbert Robinson Jr. (born December 25, 1949) is an American former American Basketball Association (ABA) player.
 In his senior year at West Virginia University, Robinson was selected to the AP All-American Third Team.
-Robinson was taken with the seventh pick in the fourth round of the 1972 NBA Draft, however he never played in the NBA.
+Robinson was taken with the seventh pick in the fourth round of the 1972 NBA draft, however he never played in the NBA.
 Robinson played one season in the ABA for the Memphis Tams, averaging 8.6 points, 2.9 assists, and 1.8 rebounds per game.